ing-bank/lion/docs/docs/tools/ajax/features.md

 ### JSON requests

 We usually deal with JSON requests and responses.
-With `requestJson` you don't need to specifically stringify the request body or parse the response body.
+With `fetchJson` you don't need to specifically stringify the request body or parse the response body.

 The result will have the Response object on `.response` property, and the decoded json will be available on `.body`.